theogroup/ogroup.net/src/_drafts/we-love-seattle.md

       Once the official hood of the LGBT community, Capitol Hill has gone though a major development spurt over the past 10 years and is at the heart of some of the best go-to spots in the city.
-The most beloved bookstore in Seattle -&nbsp;**Elliott Bay Books&nbsp;**relocated to the Capitol Hill neighborhood about 10 years ago into a beautiful new space that maintained the spirit of the old historic Pioneer Square location–must for book geeks.
-A few doors down from Elliott Bay Books is**Oddfellows Caf&eacute;
+The most beloved bookstore in Seattle -&nbsp;**[Elliott Bay
+      Books](http://www.elliottbaybook.com/)&nbsp;**relocated to the Capitol
+      Hill neighborhood about 10 years ago into a beautiful new space that maintained the spirit of the old historic Pioneer Square location–must for book geeks.
+A few doors down from Elliott Bay Books is&nbsp;**[Oddfellows Caf&eacute; & Bar](http://www.oddfellowscafe.com/),&nbsp;**a great spot
-      & Bar,&nbsp;**a great spot for lunch and an always interesting crowd they offer breakfast, lunch and dinner and delicious baked goods to go.
-Around the corner from Oddfellows is the lovely and expertly curated urban apothecary,&nbsp;**Sugarpill.&nbsp;**Custom blended herbal remedies and
+      for lunch and an always interesting crowd they offer breakfast, lunch and dinner and delicious baked goods to go.
+Around the corner from Oddfellows is the lovely and expertly curated urban apothecary,&nbsp;**[Sugarpill](https://www.facebook.com/SugarPillShop/).&nbsp;**Custom
-      hard to find epicurean treasures are thoughtfully displayed by the sage owner and my favorite holistic high priestess, Karyn Schwartz.
+      blended herbal remedies and hard to find epicurean treasures are thoughtfully displayed by the sage owner and my favorite holistic high priestess, Karyn Schwartz.
 Need a sugar fix?
-Ice cream seems to be the new cupcake in Seattle and Cap Hill has some fine choices, seriously consider checking out**Frankie and Jo’s&nbsp;**plant based (vegan) ice cream shop.
+Ice cream seems to be the new cupcake in Seattle and Cap Hill has some fine choices, seriously consider checking out[&nbsp;](__notset__)**[Frankie and
+      Jo’s](__notset__)&nbsp;**plant based (vegan) ice cream shop.
 I know, vegan ice cream does not sound a decadent as cream based, but try California Cabin or Date Shake and I bet your view of all things vegan will be forever changed.
-      Last but not least, save room for a local classic –&nbsp;**Dick’s**&nbsp;burger (go for the “Deluxe”) and fries - a Seattle institution since 1954.
-For great views and local gardens be sure to visit&nbsp;**Volunteer Park&nbsp;**and&nbsp;**The Seattle Asian Art
+Last but not least, save room for a local classic –&nbsp;**Dick’s**&nbsp;**Drive-In** burger (go for the “Deluxe”) and fries
+      - a Seattle institution since 1954.
+For great views and local gardens be sure to visit&nbsp;**Volunteer Park&nbsp;**and&nbsp;**The Seattle Asian Art Museum.**
-      Museum.**
     single_image: /uploads/oddfellows-capitol-hill-1.jpg
-    quote:
+    quote: Oddfellows Cafe and Bar
     video:
       video_id:
       video_width: